Lasso trigonometric polynomial approximation for periodic function recovery in equidistant points: Introduction

-As a matter of fact, trigonometric interpolation is a special trigonometric polynomial which can be regarded as approximated truncated $L_2$ orthogonal projection and interpolation condition is just unexpected property of this special trigonometric polynomial.
-Thus, we are interested in determining trigonometric interpolation polynomial by the view of least squares approximation problem.
+For the case of an equidistant subdivision, we are interested in determining trigonometric interpolation polynomial by the view of least squares approximation problem rather than Lagrange representation \cite{kress1998numerical}.
 In Lemma \ref{Lemma1}, we show that the trigonometric interpolation on an equidistant grid is the solution to a discrete least squares approximation problem with trapezoidal rule applied.
 With elements in equidistant points set and corresponding sampling values of the function deemed as input and output data, respectively, studies on trigonometric interpolation on an equidistant grid assert that it is an effective approach to modeling mappings from input data to output data.
-In reality, one can not avoid noising data in practical sampling.
-In this paper, we focus on how to recovery periodic function with contaminated function values.
+In reality, one can not avoid noisy data in practical sampling.
+In this paper, we focus on how to recover periodic function with contaminated function values.
 Lasso, the acronym for ``least absolute shrinkage and selection operator'', is a shrinkage and selection method for linear regression \cite{Tibshirani2011} which is blessed with the abilities of denoising and feature selection.
-In this paper, we propose $Lasso\;trigonometric\;interpolation\;(LTI),$ which is the analytic solution to an $\ell_1$-regularized least squares problem.
+Using this technology, we propose $Lasso\;trigonometric\;interpolation\;(LTI),$ which is the analytic solution to an $\ell_1$-regularized least squares problem.
 In recently, Lasso hyperinterpolation \cite{Anlasso2021} is discussed to recover continuous function with contaminated data.
-Both of them is making Lasso incorporating into handle noising data.
+Both of them are making Lasso incorporating into handle noisy data.
 The main difference is that the LTI is only used for dealing with periodic continuous function over the interval $[-\pi,\pi]$ under the condition of classical trigonometric interpolation, but Lasso hyperinterpolation is able to deal with more general continuous function over general regions under the same condition of hyperinterpolation \cite{SLOAN1995238}.
 As pointed by Hesse and Sloan \cite{2006Hyperinterpolation}, hyperinterpolation is distinct from interpolation, except the case of equal weight quadrature on circle \cite[Section 2]{2006Hyperinterpolation}.
 LTI is based on trigonometric interpolation on an equidistant grid, which proceeds all trigonometric interpolation coefficients by a soft threshold operator.
-Compared with classical trigonometric interpolation on an equidistant grid, LTI is efficient and more stable in recovering noising periodic function.
-Moreover, the LTI is more sparsity than conventional trigonometric interpolation on an equidistant grid, which makes it has advantages in data storage.
+Compared with classical trigonometric interpolation on an equidistant grid, LTI is efficient and more stable in recovering noisy periodic function.
+Moreover, the LTI is more sparse than conventional trigonometric interpolation on an equidistant grid, which makes it have advantages in data storage.

 We will study approximation properties of LTI and provide error analysis.
 It is shown that in the absence of noise, the $L_2$ error of LTI for any nonzero periodic continuous function converges to a nonzero term which depends on the best approximation of this function, whereas such an error of trigonometric interpolation on an equidistant grid converges to zero as $N\rightarrow \infty.$ However, in the presence of noise, LTI is able to reduce the newly introduced error term caused by noise via multiplying a factor less than one.